 - ensure a completed EMM form is included with the prosecution report;

-- ensure the views of victims are included referring to victim personal statements (if applicable and available);
+- ensure the views of victims and bereaved families are included referring to victim personal statements (if applicable and available);

 - identify any aggravating or mitigating circumstances to be included in the Friskies schedule;